 Marketplaces: 5 reasons to care about open banking

-Online marketplaces like Amazon and Uber Eats are booming, but operators face a number of tricky challenges.
-So, how can open banking help?
-We see five clear use cases — and early adopters will have the advantage.
+Online marketplaces are booming, but operators face tricky challenges.
+How can open banking help?

-If one gauge of whether a trend is close to tipping point is that it’s already being used to cover a multitude of similar but subtly different ideas, then marketplaces — multisided online platforms that connect sellers and buyers — have definitely reached that stage.By 2024, marketplace transactions will account for 70% of all transactions and exceed $7tn in sales, .
-The shift to online commerce is nothing new, but the global pandemic has accelerated the trend, as retailers around the world were forced to sell online or stop business altogether.Consumers meanwhile are turning to marketplaces more frequently, with the average UK shopper making almost four times as many purchases from a marketplace than from an online retailer this Spring, according to this .
+If one gauge of whether a trend is close to tipping point is that it’s already being used to cover a multitude of similar but subtly different ideas, then marketplaces — multisided online platforms that connect sellers and buyers — have definitely reached that stage.By 2024, marketplace transactions will account for 70% of all transactions and exceed $7tn in sales, according to iBe.
+The shift to online commerce is nothing new, but the global pandemic has accelerated the trend, as retailers around the world were forced to sell online or stop business altogether.Consumers meanwhile are turning to marketplaces more frequently, with the average UK shopper making almost four times as many purchases from a marketplace than from an online retailer this Spring, according to this research from Adobe.

 The challenge for operatorsFor marketplaces operators, success brings with it a number of tricky operational challenges.Competition between suppliers and sellers is increasing and shopper expectations are higher than ever.
-Operators need to widen their offering to keep shoppers happy while attracting the right suppliers.They also face a relentless battle against fraud (), and soaring operational costs.In our discussions with marketplace operators, we hear the following issues again and again:
+Operators need to widen their offering to keep shoppers happy while attracting the right suppliers.They also face a relentless battle against fraud (the cost of chargebacks is estimated to be $40bn annually and growing), and soaring operational costs.In our discussions with marketplace operators, we hear the following issues again and again:

 - How can I efficiently onboard trusted sellers?